 Through its tax equity financing for large-scale rooftop solar projects, GAF Energy has facilitated investments in over 180 solar projects across 18 states, producing more than one billion kilowatt hours of clean energy to date.
 In 2017, GAF Energy partnered with the City of Los Angeles to complete the second-largest solar roof in the U.S., a 50-acre roof space at the Port of Los Angeles that generates enough renewable energy to power nearly 5,000 homes.

 Investing in Sustainable Technologies

-Our related investment platform, 40 North, takes a flexible and creative approach to investing that allows us to identify and deploy capital into high-growth opportunities, especially when it comes to sustainability, where a solution-based mindset is required.
+Our related investment platform, Standard Investments, takes a flexible and creative approach to investing that allows us to identify and deploy capital into high-growth opportunities, especially when it comes to sustainability, where a solution-based mindset is required.
 We are constantly looking for these opportunities across sectors: from electric vehicle manufacturers to smart battery storage solutions providers that maximize renewable energy generation and help build a cleaner, more resilient grid.

 Advancing Carbon Sequestration

 Our aggregates business, SGI, has partnered with a number of universities, including UC Davis, to study the ability of metabasalt fines—a byproduct created during the granule mining process—to sequester carbon from the atmosphere while increasing crop yield for farmers.

 Early results of SGI’s research with UC Davis suggest the use of metabasalts could increase crop yields by up to 30% in some cases.
 A Nature paper published in 2020 estimates that, if deployed across half the farmland in the U.S., metabasalt fines could capture 420 million tons of carbon dioxide every year.